pilwon/node-yahoo-finance/README.md

-## PLEASE READ: This library is currently broken due to sudden API change by Yahoo Finance.
+## PLEASE READ: This library is partially broken due to sudden API change by Yahoo Finance.
 The fantastic [@gadicc](https://github.com/gadicc) is currently working on a fix to support the new API.
 Please follow [PR #41](https://github.com/pilwon/node-yahoo-finance/pull/41) for the progress.

 # yahoo-finance